Karen-Schoener/skupper/investigate/scripts/scenario_minikube_6_ca_bundle_with_intermediate_ca/README.md

 $ openssl x509 -in $SKUPPER_CA_INTERMEDIATE_DIR/tls.crt -text -noout

 In the intermediate CA:
-    Issuer: This confirms that the Intermediate CA certificate was issued by "my-cert".
+    Issuer: This confirms that the Intermediate CA certificate was issued by "my-root-ca-cert".
     Subject: The subject of the Intermediate CA certificate is "Intermediate-CA".
     Subject Key Identifier: This value is 24:96:E1:71:DD:82:30:C3:27:08:A3:D7:94:B7:04:C6:56:0E:0E:42.
-    Authority Key Identifier: This confirms that the Intermediate CA certificate was issued by "my-cert".
+    Authority Key Identifier: This confirms that the Intermediate CA certificate was issued by "my-root-ca-cert".

 $ openssl x509 -in $SKUPPER_SITE_SERVER_DIR/tls.crt -text -noout